 The Ship Plan and Survey Report collection holds documentation (ship plans, correspondence, survey reports) dating back to the 1830s and showcases the development of classification, shipbuilding and maritime safety.
 An estimated 1.25 million documents are included in the collection.
 The collection, in its entirety, is currently being catalogued and digitised.
 The digitised collection includes documents relating to famous ships that Lloyd's Register classed, including Cutty Sark, Fullagar, Mauretania and Bakuin.
 Browse the collection here.
 Please note, the Centre's digitisation activities are ongoing and therefore ships/documents from the collection may not be digitised yet.

-For the first time, a brand new library catalogue, listing the Centre's reference library has been made available.
-This includes the details (title, publisher, date, shelf location etc.) of over 59,000 books held at the Centre.
+Our new library catalogue of reference material available to visitors includes details (title, publisher, date, shelf location etc.) of over 59,000 books held at the Centre.
 The library, based at 71 Fenchurch Street, is open to all, for free, from Monday to Friday 09:30-16:30.
 For further details, please see the footer of this page.
+Note our August library closure.

-Finally, brand new research resources have now been made available digitally.
-These collections include the World Fleet Statistics (1878-2000), Casualty Returns (1890-2000).
+We have made brand new research resources available digitally.
+These collections include the World Fleet Statistics (1878-2000), Casualty Returns (1890-2000) and the Lists of Surveyors (1834-1972).
 As the Centre continues to develop its public outreach programmes, further resources will be made available on the website.
 Stay up to date with any new developments by signing up to our newsletter or following us on social media.